 Do I need to have my own children?

 If you do have your own children living at home with you they need to be happy with becoming a fostering family.
-We support foster carers' own children through a range of activities and opportunities.
+We support foster carers' own children in a number of ways.

 Is there an age limit?